 Pickup slams into log truck, killing Texarkana, AR, man

+Texarkana, Texas, police say at least 1 person was killed when a pickup slammed into a log truck a little before 1:30 p.m.
+Jan.
+5 in the 1600 block of North Bishop Road.
 A Texarkana, Ark., man died when a pickup ran into the back of a loaded log truck the afternoon of Jan.
 5 in Texarkana, Texas, authorities say.
-A log truck was driving off from a business when it was struck from the rear by a 2008 Ford pickup, Texarkana, Texas, police spokesman Shawn M. Vaughn said.

 Add your comments below